nkosi-tauro/dfrs_domain/README.md

       return redirect('employeeview', user_id)
 ```

-A basic Ratelimitter is also implemented (Gaeddert, 2023).
-To implement this we made the assumption that a user who continually fails to login to the platform is trying to `brute force` their way in.
+A basic Rate limiter is also implemented (Gaeddert, 2023).
+To implement this we made the assumption that a user who continually fails to log in to the platform is trying to `brute force` their way in.
 To Mitigate this, after `5` failed login attempts the Users IP will be flagged and blocked for the next `60` seconds from performing a login action on the application.
 These repeated failed attempts are also added to the `Event logs` that notify the admin user.

 **Code Snippets**: `extract is from user_service/views.py`
 ```py